ajs050/os-ticket-config/README.md

 Step 2: Install Requirements

 We will first enable IIS with CGI through the Windows Control Panel.
-Using the ZIP folder available on OS's website, we will install the following items.
+Then, after extracting the ZIP folder available on the OS's website, we will install the following items.

 - PHP Manager
 - Rewrite Module